 Available now: American Quarterly March 2015, Volume 67, Issue 1.
 This issue features eight essays, five book reviews and an introduction from Editor Mari Yoshihara about the transition to the new editorial team at the University of Hawai'i.
 The issue includes represents scholarship addressing Indigenous and Asian and Asian American themes as well as a wide range of chronological, geographic, and demographic focus, thematic issues and conceptualizations, and methodological approaches.

 The September 2012 issue of American Quarterly (Volume 64, Issue 3) was recognized as the co-winner of Best Special Issue by The Council of Editors of Learned Journals (CELJ) recently.

-The Call for Papers for the 2015 Special Issue: Pacific Currents is now available.
+The Call for Papers for the 2016 Special Issue: Tours and Duty and Tours of Leisure is now available.

 A new "Interact" discussion is now available focused on the "Currents" section from the June 2012 issue.
 Please come and "Join the Conversation."